apache/httpd-site/content/contributors/index.md

 </div>

 ----------
-<H3>And a special thanks to [Rob McCool](http://www.robm.com/) and the team
-at NCSA for the original httpd source code, which provided a solid base for Apache's development.</H3>
+### And a special thanks to [Rob McCool](http://www.robm.com/) and the team at NCSA for the original httpd source code, which provided a solid base for Apache's development.